gilbertsoft/infrastructure-opsone-git-installer/README.md

 Alternatively you can add the environment variables via `~/cnf/environment`.
 Do not forget to relogin to the server afterwards.

+The third option is to provide various `.env` files which will be loaded automatically.
+Several `.env` files are available to set environment variables in just the right situation:

+* `.env`: defines the default values of the env vars.
+* `.env.local`: overrides the default values for all contexts but only on the machine which contains the file.
+This file should not be committed to the repository.
+* `.env.<context>` (e.g. `.env.STAGE`): overrides env vars only for one
+  contexts but for all machines (these files are committed).
+* `.env.<context>.local` (e.g. `.env.STAGE.local`): defines machine-specific
+  env var overrides only for one contexts.
+It’s similar to `.env.local`, but the overrides only apply to one contexts.

+Valid contexts are:

+* `PROD`
+* `STAGE`
+* `DEV`

 #### GIS_REPOSITORY (mandatory)

 Defines the repository to be cloned e.g. `https://github.com/gilbertsoft/infrastructure-opsone-erpnext.git`.